G

 Have you ever seen a canine that reminded you of a Husky, but had the solidly built head of a Golden Retriever?
 Or a pooch that should be a Husky, but had a long, slightly curled, golden coat?
 You were looking at a Goberian.

-The appearance of these super friendly and energetic pooches reflects those of their Husky and Golden Retriever parents.
+The appearance of these super-friendly and energetic pooches reflects that of their Husky and Golden Retriever parents.
 Quite often, it is the bone structure and general appearance of the Golden Retriever parent that will be dominant, although Goberians may take on the coat coloring and pattern of the Husky parent.

 Size and Weight